 When you become successful, my objectives are being fulfilled.
-I know you won't fully embrace aviation SMS until your organization realizes financial benefits that you can directly attribute to your SMS.
-Once you do, I'm certain you will want MORE SMS, MORE SMS and MORE SMS!
+I know you won't fully embrace aviation SMS until your organization realizes the financial benefits that you can directly attribute to your SMS.
+Once you do, I'm certain you will want MORE SMS, MORE SMS, and MORE SMS!

 By the way, I'm not asking you to buy anything.
 I have ideas that could be sold, but that is not my game.